DeschutesDesignGroupLLC/perscom-docs/docs/components/announcements.md

 # Announcements

-You can use the announcements feature in PERSCOM.io to communicate with your personnel in real-time.
+The announcements feature allows administrators to communicate with personnel in real-time.
 This feature allows you to post global messages directly to your dashboard, ensuring that all of your personnel have access to the most up-to-date information.

-This feature is especially useful for para-military organizations that need to communicate with personnel across multiple locations, as it provides a quick and efficient way to share information with all of your personnel, no matter where they are.
+## External Integration

+### API

+The feature exposes the following API [endpoints](https://perscom.io/documentation/api/#/Announcements).

+### Webhooks

+The feature does not trigger any webhook events at this time.

+### Widgets

+The feature does not integrate with any widgets at this time.

 ## Permissions